wippyai/local/readme.md

 ### What is Wippy?

-Wippy is an integrated application platform where you can change and replace approximately 99% of the codebase from inside Wippy itself at runtime.
+Wippy is an integrated application platform where you can change and replace approximately 99% of the application codebase from inside Wippy itself at runtime.
 It's a complete application operating system designed for AI agents to live, develop, and improve within a unified system.

 ### Can Wippy work completely locally?